New Year's Eve in United States

 New Year's Eve is a major social holiday for many people in the United States.
-Many people hold parties at home or attend special celebrations, where alcohol, such as wine and champagne, may be consumed to celebrate the upcoming New Year.
+Many people hold parties at home or attend special celebrations to celebrate the upcoming New Year.
 In many cities, large scale public events are held.
 These often attract thousands of people.

 A particularly striking aspect of the New Year's Eve festivities is the ball drop in Times Square in Manhattan, New York City.
 The ball is made of crystal and electric lights and is placed on top of a pole, which is 77 feet, or 23 meters, high.
 At one minute before midnight on December 31, the ball is lowered slowly down the pole.
 It comes to rest at the bottom of the pole at exactly midnight.
 The event is shown on television across the United States and around the world.
 The event has been held every year since 1907, except during World War II.

 Across the United States a range of cities and towns hold their own versions of the ball drop.
 A variety of objects are lowered or raised during the last minute of the year.
 The objects are usually linked to an aspect of local history or industry.
 Examples of objects 'dropped' or raised in this way include a variety of live and modeled domestic and wild animals, fruit, vegetables, automobiles, industrial machinery, a giant replica of a peach (Atlanta, Georgia), an acorn made of brass and weighing 900 pounds (Raleigh, North Carolina) and ping pong balls (Strasburg, Pennsylvania).